-- OMERS Private Equity in its acquisition, with management, of Inmar, Inc. from ABRY Partners; and together with Harvest Partners, in the approximately $1 billion take-private acquisition of Epiq Systems, Inc. and its combination with Document Technologies Inc.;
+- OMERS Private Equity in its acquisition of Inmar, Inc. from ABRY Partners; and together with Harvest Partners in the approximately $1 billion take-private acquisition of Epiq Systems, Inc. and its combination with DTI (Document Technologies Inc.);

-- Raine Capital in its minority investment in Mobo Systems Inc. (d/b/a Olo);
+- Raine Capital in its minority investment in Olo;

-- American Capital, Ltd. in various matters, including its sale of Specialty Brands of America, Inc. to B&G Foods, Inc. and its sale of eLynx to Black Knight Financial Services, Inc. (n/k/a Black Knight, Inc.);
+- American Capital, Ltd. (n/k/a Ares Capital) in various matters, including its sale of Specialty Brands of America, Inc. to B&G Foods, Inc. and its sale of eLynx to Black Knight Financial Services, Inc. (n/k/a Black Knight, Inc.);

 - Sanofi-Aventis in its acquisitions of Genzyme Corporation and Pluromed, Inc. and its commercial joint venture, Warp Drive Bio, with Third Rock Ventures;

-- Summit Partners and its portfolio companies, including acquisitions of Commercial Defeasance, Associations, Inc., Champion Window and Blue Ocean;
+- Summit Partners and its portfolio companies in various transactions, including its acquisitions of Commercial Defeasance, Associations, Inc., Champion Window and Blue Ocean;